dehyju/Excel-to-JSON/README.md

 # Excel-to-JSON
-This is the source code for an excel to json convert with an executable file!
+This is the source code for an excel to json convert with an executable file.
+Go to the dist folder to get the executable file!

 # Libraries used
 ## Python libraries